stanfordsilicon/keyzas/charwash/README.md

 A simple tool for extracting characters from pasted text.

 This project includes:
 **Backend**: Handles character extraction logic.
 **Frontend**: A lightweight UI for pasting text, viewing, and optionally downloading extracted characters.

+CharWash is a subproject within a larger folder containing the Keyzas program.

 ## Features